Bringing IoT to the stationary side of rail transportation

 No singular connected product can truly upend 150 years of established process.
 Technologies must work together against a legitimate need to produce value worth changing for.

 Siemens moved from thinking about digital as a physical product to thinking about digital offerings.
-They’ll translate their deep railway management expertise into digitally delivered services, offering as much or more value
+They’ll translate their deep railway management expertise into digitally delivered services, offering as much or more value.

 By building a digital twin for crossings, Siemens will improve service, reduce risk, and build future value for rail operators and all of us who depend on rail.